-The University of Wisconsin-Madison was established in 1848.
-Governed strongly by the Wisconsin Idea that the impact of education should go beyond the classroom walls, it is one of the best public universities in the country.
-The university has many notable alumni, including winners of prestigious awards such as the Nobel and Pulitzer prizes.
+The University of Wisconsin-Madison was founded in 1848.
+Guided by the Wisconsin Idea, which holds that education should have an impact beyond the classroom, it is recognized as one of the top public universities in the country.
+The university has many notable alumni and faculty, including winners of prestigious awards such as Nobel and Pulitzer Prizes.

-It is an excellent choice for university education, and if you plan to study here, knowing how difficult it is to get into it is helpful.
-University acceptance rates are good indicators of how selective they are and offer prospective students an idea of their chances of a successful application.
-Read on to learn more details about the University of Wisconsin-Madison.
+It is an excellent choice for university education, and if you plan to study here, knowing how difficult it is to get into it can be helpful.
+University acceptance rates are good indicators of selectivity and can give prospective students an idea of their chances of a successful application.
+Read on to learn more about the University of Wisconsin-Madison.

 University of Wisconsin-Madison Acceptance Rate